ashish-r/ruby-koans-solution/README.md

 # ruby-koans-solution
-The solution for Ruby Koans: http://rubykoans.com/
+The solution for Ruby Koans(in Ruby 2.3.1): http://rubykoans.com/